 You may bring your own cellphone or other technology to camp.
 However, to maintain our tech-free campus, your phone may not stay in the cabin with your campers, and you many not carry it throughout the day.
 We provide a designated place for you to keep and charge your cell phone.
 There will be internet-ready computers for your use in the staff lounge.

 In the case of an emergency, you can receive messages and phone calls via the camp office.
 All personal calls must be taken or made only during your daily time off.

 Yes.
 Lockers with locks are provided for staff members to store personal belongings of value in the staff lounge.

-All medications, including non-prescription medications, must stay in the Health Center.
-Medications will be available to you to take when prescribed.
-For the campers’ safety, no medications may be kept in cabins.
+All medications, including non-prescription medications, must stay in the Health Center, the staff med room in the dining hall, or your camp-provided locker.
+For the campers’ safety, under no circumstances can medications may be kept in cabins.

 We will provide you with a comprehensive packing list before your arrival at camp.

 U.S.- and Canada-based staff members are expected to bring their own linens.
 International staff traveling to camp from outside North America are provided with sheets, blankets, a pillow and towels.